area-42/helm-charts/charts/dokuwiki/README.md

 ## Persistence

 Persistence is enabled by default.
-Make sure the pv is writeable by uid/gid 33 (www-data) as the container by default runs with these rights.
+Make sure the pv is writeable by uid/gid 33 (www-data) as the container by default runs with these rights (e.g. b using the `ìnitContainers` value).

 ## Values